Sign-up for the latest Lookout news and threat research

-I'll definitely be be tuning in a bunch.
+I'll definitely be tuning in a bunch.
 I hope that our listeners will as well.
-Sure probably find it on Spotify and iTunes and all the All the places everywhere you get your podcasts,
+Probably find it on Spotify and iTunes and all the places everywhere you get your podcasts,

 Mike Murray 20:02

-you bet it's everywhere you get your podcasts as they like to say,
+You bet.
+It's everywhere you get your podcasts, as they like to say, as the kids say these days.

 Hank Schless 20:05

-as as the kids say these days.
 Well, look, I think that's a wrap for us today.
-But Mike, thank you again, this has been awesome.
+But Mike, thank you again.
+This has been awesome.
 It's been great to be connected again.
-Look forward to hopefully episode two.
+Look forward to, hopefully, episode two.
 So that's it for us.
 Thank you, everybody, for listening.
-Don't forget to check out blog.lookout.com for more educational security content, check out scopes security.
+Don't forget to check out blog.lookout.com.
+For more educational security content, check out Scopes Security.
 Mike's got some great stuff he's writing about on LinkedIn and only sharing good stuff.
 He's a great, great resource in the security world.
 And yeah, I think that's it for today.
-So thanks for taking the time to listen to endpoint Nigma.
+So thanks for taking the time to listen to Endpoint Enigma.
 Mike, thank you again, and stay safe everybody.